allan-tulane/sp25-recitation-04-zevgaslin/recitation-04.md

 4. Assume that a word `w` appears `n` times.
 What is the **work** and **span** of `word_count_reduce` for this word, assuming a parallel implementation of the `reduce` function?

 **Enter answer here**
+Work:
+W(N)=N
+The work of this function is based on the number of operations preformed.
+Because the first step of this function splits each word into its own touple which are then grouped independently and combined in the last step.
+Because of this an operation is preformed at each of the 3 steps for each word giving a total work of 3N or N

+Span:
+S(N)=log(N)
+The span of this function is based of the critical path length.
+In this intsance the function is parralized because the first step splits each word into its own touple which is then recombined in the final steps of the problem.
+This first step has a span of 1.
+The next step combines all the same words into one touple and has a span of log the number of words because the words are still parralized.
+The final step has to condense each touple which occurs n times for a given word given a runtime of log(n).
+Because the number of words is larger then the amount of repeated words the total span of this function is just log(the number of words) or log(N).

 5. Why are we going through all this trouble?
 Couldn't I just use this function to count words?